SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_23.png)

-Afterward, if the rule was set to enabled and was not activated for specific objects, the rule will be active for all devices and groups.
+Afterwards, if the rule was set to enabled and was not activated for specific objects, the rule will be active for all devices and groups.
 See next section on how to deactivate a smart rule for specific objects.

 Disabled Smart Rules are not displayed in group menus or device menus to avoid confusion.
 Smart Rules can be instantiated multiple times.